mohsinansare/Candidate_Search_Challenge13/README.md

 This project was used get a better understanding on how to use React; more specifically, how to use the react-router DOM library where when users want to go to a different page via the nav bar, it does not reload the page.
 In addition, I learned how to code in React using Typescript and learned more about how to use useState and useEffect hooks correctly.

-## How to Contribute
+## How to Generate Token

-Please contact me before contributing to this project.
-My contact info is located in the Questions section.
+You'll need to create a GitHub Personal Access Token for this app to run.
+Follow the instructions on creating a fine-grained personal access token in GitHub setting tools.

+Once your token is generated, add it to a .env file in the environment folder as VITE_GITHUB_TOKEN.
+The included .env.EXAMPLE file can be used as an example.
+By renaming it or make a new file.

-## Tests
+## Bonus for Testing

-The following link goes to the deployed project on Netlify: [Candidate Search](https://arjun-candidate-search.netlify.app/).
+As a bonus, try to add the ability to sort and filter the list of potential candidates.
+As well as when "-" is click without adding it gives the candidate search in GitHub.

 ## License